isak-combrinck/betta.css/readme.md

 *A project by Isak and Dahman.*

-CSS repo of the Betta library.
-For use as a submodule in git projects.
+CSS repo of the Betta library for use as a git submodule.

+## Version 0.0.3

+The Betta library is currently under early development.
+Use in production at your own risk.

 ## Open Source Licenses